scottythered/exiegfried/README.md

 Make sure Pandas is installed.
 Everything else is standard.

 Also, you should have ExifTool and Siegfried installed and on your local PATH; if not, at least have them in the same directory as exiegfried.

-## Limitations
-exiegfried was written for a group of Windows users, so you'll have to do some minor file-path editing to use it on a Unix-based system.